 With Executive’s with a smaller workload, half an hour at their desk every day worked well.

 For many executives, these meetings will feel like breathing space.
 They can re-focus on what they want to achieve and delegate work to help them achieve it – which feels good!

 During your daily catch-ups, you should cover the necessary information that you both need to move your day forward.

-If your Executive is travelling, you should send a ‘touch-base’ email covering everything you would typically cover in your catch up meeting.
+If your Executive is travelling, you should send a ‘touch-base’ email covering everything you would typically cover in your catch-up meeting.

-A weekly catch up meetings
+A weekly catch-up meetings

-You need a slightly longer weekly catch-up with your Executive so that you can plan the schedule, deal with the paperwork and look at where you are with goals and objectives along with ongoing projects and the to-do list.
+You need a slightly longer weekly catch-up with your Executive to plan the schedule, deal with the paperwork, and look at where you are with goals and objectives, ongoing projects, and the to-do list.